sagnikc395/web.beginners/docs/eslint-prettier-precommit-hooks.md

   - run as `npm init @eslint/config@latest`

 - eslint.config.mjs is the configuration created -> modern approach -> downside is that we may not be able to bring some plugins in this

+- package.json:
+  - add a new script in package.json to include lint in the commands to check for the lints.